-Backcountry Permits: Each year the park receives some 30,000 requests for backcountry permits and the park issues about 13,000 permits.
+Backcountry Permits: Each year the park receives many more requests for backcountry permits than it has available.
 A limited number of last-minute permits are issued, but you really need to plan ahead.
 The earliest a permit request can be submitted is the first day of the month four months prior to your proposed start month.
 Check the backcountry permits page for full details.

 For more information on planning day hikes and backpacking trips, visit the Grand Canyon National Park backcountry trails page.

 You can choose from a variety of trails, including the well-traveled, well-maintained corridor trails—South Kaibab, North Kaibab and Bright Angel Trails.
 They meet at Phantom Ranch, where the park has its only footbridge across the Colorado River.